Richardson, Texas: Central Trail

+Central Trail is a 12-foot-wide multi-use concrete path which is mostly parallel to U.S. 75.
 The southern Central Trail extension opened in June 2014 and the northern extension opened in 2015.
 The new hike and bike trail segments mean that the central spine to Richardson's trail network will run from city limit to city limit, eventually connecting to trails throughout the region.

 Bike lanes

 In July 2015, Richardson was named a Bronze Bicycle Friendly Community by the League of American Bicyclists.
 Richardson has a long-range plan to provide bicycle facilities and to designate preferred bicycle routes on lower-volume, lower-speed roadways.
 There are now more than 15 miles of bike lanes in Richardson.